The global water crisis isn’t in the future — it’s now!

 — number of people, including 360,000 children under the age of 5, who die each year due to contaminated water and lack of adequate sanitation.

-Water is at the core of sustainable socio-economic development, healthy ecosystems and for human survival itself.
-It is vital for reducing the global burden of disease and improving the health, welfare and productivity of populations.
+Water is at the core of sustainable socio-economic development, healthy ecosystems, and human survival itself.
+It is vital for reducing the global burden of disease and improving the health, welfare, and productivity of populations.

 Water scarcity already affects every continent.
 Water use has been growing globally at more than twice the rate of population increase in the last century, and an increasing number of regions are reaching the limit at which water services can be sustainably delivered, especially in arid regions.